 2.1 The Revised Framework consists of three-mutually reinforcing Pillars, viz. minimum capital requirements, supervisory review of capital adequacy, and market discipline.
 Under Pillar 1, the Framework offers three distinct options for computing capital requirement for credit risk and three other options for computing capital requirement for operational risk.
 These options for credit and operational risks are based on increasing risk sensitivity and allow banks to select an approach that is most appropriate to the stage of development of bank's operations.
-The options available for computing capital for credit risk are Standardised Approach, Foundation Internal Rating Based Approach and Advanced Internal Rating Based Approach.
-The options available for computing capital for operational risk are Basic Indicator Approach, Standardised Approach and Advanced Measurement Approach.
+The options available for computing capital for credit risk are Standardised Approach, Foundation Internal Rating Based Approach and Advanced Internal

+Rating Based Approach.
+The options available for computing capital for operational risk are Basic Indicator Approach (BIA), The Standardised Approach (TSA) and Advanced Measurement Approach (AMA).

-- 2.2 Keeping in view Reserve Bank's goal to have consistency and harmony with international standards, it has been decided that all commercial banks in India (excluding Local Area Banks and Regional Rural Banks) shall adopt Standardised Approach (SA) for credit risk and Basic Indicator Approach (BIA) for operational risk.
+- 2.2 Keeping in view Reserve Bank's goal to have consistency and harmony with international standards, it has been decided that all commercial banks in India (excluding Local Area Banks and Regional Rural Banks) shall adopt Standardised Approach for credit risk and Basic Indicator Approach for operational risk.
 Banks shall continue to apply the Standardised Duration Approach (SDA) for computing capital requirement for market risks. - 2.3 Effective Date: Foreign banks operating in India and Indian banks having operational presence outside India migrated to the above selected approaches under the Revised Framework with effect from March 31, 2008.
 All other commercial banks (except Local Area Banks and Regional Rural Banks) migrated to these approaches under the Revised Framework by March 31, 2009. - 2.4 Parallel Run: With a view to ensuring smooth transition to the Revised Framework and with a view to providing opportunity to banks to streamline their systems and strategies, banks were advised to have a parallel run of the revised Framework.
-The Boards of the banks should review the results of the parallel run on a quarterly basis.
-The features of the parallel run are as under: - i) Banks should apply the prudential guidelines on capital adequacy both guidelines viz.
-Basel I and these guidelines on the Revised Framework on an on-going basis and compute their Capital to Risk Weighted Assets Ratio (CRAR) under both the guidelines. - ii) An analysis of the bank's CRAR under both the guidelines should be reported to the Board at quarterly intervals.
-For this purpose, banks may adopt the reporting format furnished vide Annex 1. - iii) A copy of the quarterly reports, for the quarters ending on June, September and December, duly approved by the Boards in the format prescribed, may be sent to the Chief General Manager-in-Charge, Department of Banking Supervision, Central Office, Reserve Bank of India, World Trade Centre, Cuffe Parade, Colaba, Mumbai 400005, so as to reach not later than a month from the end of the quarter to which it relates.
-In respect of the quarter ending March, the report may be sent within two months from the end of the quarter.
-In cases, where the Board's approval of the report is likely to take longer time, banks may furnish an advance copy of the report to the RBI, to be followed by the comments/remarks/guidance of the Board, if any, on the report. - 2.5 Migration to other approaches under the Revised Framework: Having regard to the necessary up-gradation of risk management framework as also capital efficiency likely to accrue to the banks by adoption of the advanced approaches envisaged under the Basel II Framework and the emerging international trend in this regard, it was considered, in July 2009, desirable to lay down a timeframe for implementation of the advanced approaches in India.
+In December 2010, the banks were advised to continue with the parallel run for a period of three years, till March 31, 2013.
+They were also advised to ensure that their Basel II minimum capital requirement continues to be higher than the prudential floor of 80 per cent of the minimum capital requirement computed as per Basel I framework for credit and market risks.
+On a review, the parallel run and prudential floor for implementation of Basel II vis-à-vis Basel I framework has been discontinued1.
+Consequently, banks are not required to furnish a copy of parallel run report to Reserve Bank of India in the reporting format prescribed. - 2.5 Migration to other approaches under the Revised Framework: Having regard to the necessary upgradation of risk management framework as also capital efficiency likely to accrue to the banks by adoption of the advanced approaches envisaged under the Basel II Framework and the emerging international trend in this regard, in July 2009 it was considered desirable to lay down a timeframe for implementation of the advanced approaches in India.
 This would enable banks to plan and prepare for their migration to the advanced approaches for credit risk and operational risk, as also for the Internal Models Approach (IMA) for market risk.